ma-laforge/CMDimCircuits.jl/README.md

 ## Known Limitations

 By default, EDAData reads .psf files using the pure-Julia libpsf implementation "LibPSF.jl".
-To opt for a C++ implementation, it is possible to select the LibPSFC.jl library using the following julia statement:
+To opt for a C++ implementation, it is possible to select the LibPSFC.jl library by modifying `defaultPSFReader` found in `src/LibPSF.jl`:

 	defaultPSFReader = :LibPSFC

-The constant *must* be defined before the call to import the `EDAData` library.
-It can therefore be placed in your ~/.juliarc.jl file.

 ### Compatibility

 Extensive compatibility testing of EDAData.jl has not been performed.
 The module has been tested using the following environment(s):

- - Linux / Julia-0.6.0-rc1 (64-bit)
+ - Linux / Julia-0.7.0 (64-bit)

 ## Disclaimer